klsavaj/PDP5010-ChompGame/README.md

 # Chomp Game

 This project is a Java-based implementation of the **Chomp Game**, designed using the **Model-View-Controller (MVC)** architecture.
-The Chomp Game is a strategic two-player game played on a grid, where players take turns selecting a square and "eating" that square and all squares below and to the right.
-The objective is to avoid being forced to eat the "poisoned" square in the top-left corner.
+The Chomp Game is a strategic two-player game played on a grid, where players take turns selecting a square and "eating" that square and all squares top and to the right.
+The objective is to avoid being forced to eat the "poisoned" square in the bottom-left corner.

 ## Table of Contents